TKAI-LAB-Mali/RealKcat/README.md

      ├── WT_MD_dataset_wNeg.pt
      ```

-   - Confirm that all files and folders are present as shown above for the scripts to access the data properly.

 5. **Proceed with Training or Inference**:
-   - Once the data is correctly set up, use the provided scripts to perform training and inference.
+   - With the data set up, you can now use the provided scripts to perform training or inference.

-## Your Folder RealKcat should have this structure:
+## Repository Structure

+The `RealKcat` directory should be organized as follows:

 ```plaintext
 RealKcat/